basharbme/image_processing_algorithms/README.md

 ![](./images/17.png)

-Fig. 8.
-Input image after applying Sobel edge detector.
+<center>Fig. 8.
+Input image after applying Sobel edge detector. </center>

 Afterwards, two techniques were used to obtain the Hough space of the input image.